flyingmachine/nanoc-blog/content/programming/a-taste-of-the-lambda-calculus.md

 In the λ calculus, functions by definition have one and only one parameter, the *name*.
-This might seem limiting, but it turns out that you can build functions which essentially allow you to work on multiple arguments.
+This might seem limiting, but it turns out that you can build functions which allow you to work on multiple arguments.

 The following functions together allow you to select either the first or the second of two arguments.
 We'll look at them all together first